 With a smile on her face, she threw a coat over her hoodie, pocketed her communicator, and ran out of the room.

 "I'm going out!" she called as she ran down the stairs.

 "Fine," her mother replied sharply, not hearing the door shut before she spoke.

 Emily briskly jogged through the sleepy streets of Glasgow at dusk, all the way to the Lambert Junkyard.
-Standing outside the front gate was the daughter of the junkyard's owners: a girl with long brown hair, thick black glasses, and a blue anorak.
+Standing outside the front gate was the daughter of the junkyard's owners: a girl with long ginger hair, thick black glasses, and a blue anorak.

 "Well, you took yir time!"
 Gwen slurred through her braces.

 Emily came to a halt and bent over with her hands on her knees, trying to catch her breath.
 "What do you mean, 'took my time'?
 I ran all the way here!"

 "You shoulda been here about twenty minutes ago so we could've found it together," replied Gwen.

 "This way."
 Gwen ran through the open gate with Emily following close behind.
 The pathways through the junkyard were lined with a vast array of forgotten relics; from keyboards to blenders, from paintings to bird cages, from monitors to holo-projectors.
 Emily loved rummaging through the piles of broken machinery, finding gadgets she could tinker with or discover a new use for.

 Gwen led her down a twisting path through the electronics and general waste to the old ship parts.
 "So dad just got a new load of scrap in from the shipyard, including..."